perpetualgrimace/gridsome.jamesferrell.me/content/5-blog/articles/2-brackets.md

 Since Brackets was designed for front-end developers, you won't find any support for PHP.

-Lately *(read: in 2015)* I've been building as many sites with [Kirby CMS](html://getkirby.com) as possible, which uses PHP.
+Lately *(read: 2015 at time of writing)* I've been building as many sites with [Kirby CMS](html://getkirby.com) as possible, which uses PHP.
 Since Brackets was designed for front-end developers, working with back-end code is a chore.
 There isn't any syntax highlighting or theme colors for PHP, and trying to open Live Preview with a PHP file causes an error message, even if you're running a local server.
 Another strike.

 ## Is it there a place for it today?